suryashch/QSViewer/README.md

 ![Cover Shot](reports/img/cover-shot-penthouse-2-lowres-short.gif)

-Construction 3D models face unique challenges on the technology front.
+Construction 3D models face unique challenges from a computer graphics perspective.

-- They are large, requiring high memory utilization,
+- They are large, utilizing high memory,
-- They are dense, drawing high amounts of GPU usage,
+- They are dense, requiring lots of GPU power,
-- They are often poorly modelled, needing high upfront CPU bandwidth.
+- They are often poorly modelled, needing extra CPU bandwidth.

 QSViewer addresses these challenges while providing a lightweight, web-based viewing experience that changes context as you move around.
-The demo piece is a 800MB ifc model of a highrise residential development, containing 78k modelled objects, 6 disciplinary layers, and 37 Million triangles, that runs at 240 FPS.
+The demo piece is a 800MB ifc model of a highrise residential development, containing 78k modelled objects, 6 disciplinary layers, and 37 Million triangles, that runs at 60 FPS.

 [See these results for yourself](https://suryashch.github.io/QSViewer/).